CloudCoinConsortium/CloudBank-V1/README.md

-# CLOUDBANK VERSION 10-22-2017
+# CLOUDBANK VERSION 10-22-2017 MIT LICENCE

 The purpose is to allow software to pown coins.
+So you may have a website and you would like to be able to sell Cloudcoins.
+With this web service, you can have that website send CloudCoins to be authenticated.
+You may have a video game an you want to accept CloudCoins.
+Your game can send (via http or https) CloudCoins to the CloudBank web service and you and take ownership of those coins.

-NOTE: To Stop Replay attacks and other sercurity concenrs, HTTPS is required.
+NOTES: To Stop Replay attacks and other sercurity concenrs, HTTPS.

+For receiving CloudCoins, you may only need a few services.
+The others may be shut down to reduce the security surface.
+Services that are neccessary include: Echo, (Deposite or Import One Stack), Get Receipt.
+The Print Welcome, Show Coins, Expot One Stack services can be shut off if you will collect your CloudCoins from the harddrive of the web server that runs CloudBank.

+Note that this fist phaze service uses file-based storage and not a database.

-To do this, four services are available:
+Four services are available:
 1. Print Welcome
 2. Echo
 3. Show Coins